pedrokost/cell_detector_and_tracker/README.md

 These dependencies can be downloaded and installed using an automated script, as described above, in the Setup instructions.

-The projects was developed and tested on MATLAB R2014a, but I think it should work fine on R2013b as well.
+The projects was developed and tested on MATLAB R2014a on Ubuntu 14.04, but I think it should work fine on R2013b as well.
 It won't work on versions prior or equal to R2013a, because of changes in the Neural Network Toolbox.

 ## Acknowledgements